Post

 I’m trash1000

-He told her she’s trash and I agree0101
+Adam told Jane she’s trash and I agree0101

-In the case of “He told her she’s trash and I agree”, by endorsing a reference of harm, “I” as the user is also harming others.
+In the case of “Adam told Jane she’s trash and I agree”, by endorsing a reference to harm, “I” as the user is also harming others.
 This is a multi-label classification problem—the labels are not mutually exclusive in a given text.
 I visualize these examples as a directed graph, where “I” is a special node.

 Graph of harm